OpenBOM Data Management Best Practices – Part 1

 Data Objects

 A more complex data type in OpenBOM is a data object.
 It can remind you of a table (if you’re familiar with relational data), but it can also remind you of a spreadsheet.
 A data type defines a certain behavior and contains some data.
-Examples of data objects in OpenBOM – catalogs, BOMs, Vendors.
+Examples of data objects in OpenBOM – are catalogs, BOMs, and Vendors.

 Relationships

 OpenBOM supports multiple types of relationships between data objects.
-Some of them are basics and have a predefined behavior (eg. product structure parent-child relationship, reference-instance relationship).
+Some of them are basic and have a predefined behavior (eg. product structure parent-child relationship, reference-instance relationship).
 But some of them are custom (eg. reference property) and can be customized.

 Views (User-Defined and Team-Views)